bduong4/just-the-docs/docs/task_2.md

 This section will go over how you can manage your settings to set your remote desktop to only accept "View and show" requests.

 ---

-## Allowing Only "View and show" Connections
+## Setting up view-only mode for an incoming request

-These instructions will show you how to change your settings to allow only "View and show" connections to your remote desktop.
+These instructions will allow you how to change your settings to allow view-only connections from others.

+1. Open the **Extras** menu and select **Options**.

+2. Select **Advanced** and click **Show advanced options**.

+3. Under the `Advance settings for connections to this computer` section, open the `Access Control` dropdown menu and select **View and show**.

+4. Click **OK** to save your settings.

+5. Form a connection to your device using the steps in [Accessing a Remote Computer](https://bduong4.github.io/just-the-docs/docs/task_1/).
+The incoming request should be a view-only session.

 ---